ramongtx/cw-metrics-insights-gpt/README.md

 ## Features

 - Chrome extension that generates CloudWatch Metrics Insights queries from ChatGPT prompts
-- Simply start typing inside double quotes (") and you'll see a 'Convert to query' button.
+- Simply input message you want to ask and type 'Convert to query' button to get MetricsInisghts query

 ![Demo](./images/demo.gif)

 ## Install
 * Go to [OpenAI](https://platform.openai.com/account/api-keys) and create an API key
+    * Please notice this is only support via ChatGTP  Plus/4.0 version
 * Clone this repo
 * run `npm install && npm run build`
 * Open chrome://extensions